MaxMicheluttiUnitn/CoolList/README.md

 You know what is cooler than a CoolList?
 A CoolList of CoolLists, obviously!
 Find out how you can get one by splitting your CoolLists!<br>

 You can split your CoolList into 2 using the **split_at_index(int index)** function.
-This will return a CoolList of pointers to CoolLists (yes, I know, maybe I should change this, but at least it is not the most uncool thing possible).
-The first element of this CoolList will be the shortened verion of the original CoolList, while the second element will be a newly genertated CoolList which contains the tail of the original CoolList.
+This will return a CoolList of CoolLists of your chosen type (so cool!!!).
+The first element of this CoolList will be a copy of the shortened verion of the original CoolList, while the second element will be a newly genertated CoolList which contains the tail of the original CoolList.
 The original CoolList will be shortened.
 If the index parameter is out of bounds, an **IndexOutOfBoundsException** will be thrown.

 ```
     // cool_list = [1,2,3,4,5,6]